 College of Agriculture, Food and Environmental Sciences

 Austin Hope (Fruit Science ’96) was named the 2018 Paso Robles Wine Person of the Year.
 He works as the owner and winemaker of Hope Family Wines, which includes Austin Hope, Treana, Quest, Troublemaker and Liberty School labels.
-Austin works with industry organizations including the Paso Robles Wine Country Alliance and the Paso Robles CAB Collective.
+Hope works with industry organizations including the Paso Robles Wine Country Alliance and the Paso Robles CAB Collective.
 He says, “Our goal is to make wine that expresses all that Paso has to offer, with its pastoral beauty, perfect soils, maritime climate and limitless possibility.”

-Thaddeus Barsotti (Bioresource and Agricultural Engineering ’04) was named the Organic Grower Summit’s Grower of the Year by the California Certified Organic Farmers and the Organic Produce Network.
-Thaddeus is co-CEO of Farm Fresh To You, a community supported agriculture and home delivery service that delivers 30,000 boxes per week of organic produce to consumers’ doorsteps across California.
+Thaddeus Barsotti (BioResource and Agricultural Engineering ’04) was named the Organic Grower Summit’s Grower of the Year by the California Certified Organic Farmers and the Organic Produce Network.
+Barsotti is co-CEO of Farm Fresh To You, a community supported agriculture and home delivery service that delivers 30,000 boxes per week of organic produce to consumers’ doorsteps across California.
 Alongside his two brothers, he helps lead Farm Fresh To You’s farming operation, Capay Organic, producing more than 60 varieties of organic fruit and vegetable crops.

 College of Architecture and Environmental Design

-Matt Gregory (Architecture ’71) received the 2018 Distinguished Service Medal at the Pacific Northwest District Kiwanis Convention in Spokane.
+Matt Gregory (Architecture ’71) received the 2018 Distinguished Service Medal at the Pacific Northwest District Kiwanis Convention in Spokane, Washington.
 The award was “given in grateful appreciation for many years of loyal and outstanding service to Kiwanis and community.”
 In addition to 36 years of Kiwanis service, he has been a VISTA volunteer, a Big Brother, city planning commissioner, Construction Specifications Institute chapter president, church elder and deacon, school board director, and school foundation trustee in his communities.

-Tom Duffield (Architecture ’76) was elected as a Governor of the Academy of Motion Pictures, Arts and Sciences in 2018 and involved with the 2019 Governor’s Awards and Oscar Telecast.
-Tom has worked in the motion picture business for more than 40 years, serving as production designer on such films as “Lone Survivor,” “Hell or High Water,” “Patriots Day,” “The Ring” and “Ed Wood,” and art director on “Beetlejuice,” “Edward Scissorhands,” “Men in Black,” “The Birdcage” and many more.
+Tom Duffield (Architecture ’76) was elected as a Governor of the Academy of Motion Pictures, Arts and Sciences in 2018 and involved with the 2019 Governor’s Awards and Oscar telecast.
+Duffield has worked in the motion picture business for more than 40 years, serving as production designer on such films as “Lone Survivor,” “Hell or High Water,” “Patriots Day,” “The Ring” and “Ed Wood,” and art director on “Beetlejuice,” “Edward Scissorhands,” “Men in Black,” “The Birdcage” and many more.

-Salem Ahmed (Architecture ’16) recently launched the Inscribe Self, a combination journal, pen and wallet which promotes the power of journaling on the go.
+Salem Ahmed (Architecture ’16) recently launched the Inscribe Self, a combination journal, pen and wallet that promotes the power of journaling on the go.
 After a successful Kickstarter campaign, the product has grown its following and continues to move into retail stores.

 College of Liberal Arts

 Simone Hosey (Human Development ’99), who has served at-risk youth communities since graduation, was one of five Women of Distinction honored by Cuesta College and The Community Foundation San Luis Obispo County’s Women’s Legacy Fund.
-Simone, a U.S. Navy veteran, is the state outreach coordinator at Grizzly Youth Academy, a voluntary residential program for at-risk youth aged 16-18 located at Camp San Luis Obispo.
+Hosey, a U.S. Navy veteran, is the state outreach coordinator at Grizzly Youth Academy, a voluntary residential program for at-risk youth aged 16-18 located at Camp San Luis Obispo.
 She serves as a mentor to cadets, especially women, and brings speakers to the academy to inspire and encourage the group.

 Heidi Steinecker (M.A.
 English ’03) was recently appointed deputy director of the Center for Health Care Quality at the California Department of Public Health.
 She has worked in health care in a variety of roles with UC Davis, Global Health Consulting and Susan G. Komen since 2004.